WilkoV/Fusion360_ExportIt/README.md

 ---------|---------
 One File | This structure corresponds to the built-in one and creates one file containing all visible BRep bodies.
 One File Per Body In Component | A component can have many occurrences in one design.
 This option will export each component only once regardless of the number of occurrences.
 It creates one file per body (or per selected body) in a component.
 Due to this filter, it will not keep the original position in the 3d space.
 This structure is e.g useful if a design reuses components and wants to keep the number of exported files small.
-One File Per Body In Occurrence | This option corresponds to the integrated *One File Per Body*, but does not create double exports of the same body and works with selected bodis, too.
+One File Per Body In Occurrence | This option corresponds to the integrated *One File Per Body*, but does not create double exports of the same body and works with selected bodies, too.
 It maintains the positions of the bodies at different occurrences.
 This structure is useful if the stl files are reassembled at a later point - e.g. in a slicer for multi color / multi material 3d prints.
+One File Top Level Occurrence | This option creates one file for each top level occurrence.
+It's useful if the occurrences are used treated as logical groups like colors or materials and the stl files are reassembled at a later point.
+In comparison to _One File Per Body In Occurrence_ this option creates less files but needs a special workflow / structure during the design process.

 Refinements can roughly be described as the mesh density of an export.
 Following refinements are pre-configured.